symeondev/dPOS/README.md

 [To do] - Date: 17/06/2020
-- Add more options in statistics report (averages per order and per date, line count, grpoup count, ...)
+- Add more options in statistics report (averages per order and per date, line count, group count, ...)
 - Pricelists per date and product

 2.3 - Date: 23/03/2020